 In these short videos, directors, staff, and members of the cooperative community share their thoughts on what makes us unique.

 Homestead Funds was founded to help cooperatives and their employees, and that’s exactly what we still do today.

 Choosing a partner to help you establish a financial plan doesn’t have to be complicated.
 Homestead Funds is part of the family and contributes in many ways just as cooperatives do.

 Doug Johnson, CEO of Blue Ridge Electric, and Mark Rose, manager of Bluebonnet Electric Cooperative, discuss the importance of Homestead Funds being part of the NRECA family.

 Tony Marinello, a founding member of Homestead Funds’ board of directors and retired NRECA executive, discusses how and why the fund company got its start.

 Employees Raymond Scott Jr. and Megan McFarland talk about their approach to client service and what they think makes Homestead Funds unique.

 Homestead was established by the National Rural Electric Cooperative Association (NRECA), a not-for-profit organization representing the nation’s consumer-owned rural electric cooperatives.

-A comprehensive range of eight mutual funds across the risk and reward investment spectrum
+A comprehensive range of nine mutual funds across the risk and reward investment spectrum

 Our no-load funds can act as complements or as alternatives to portfolio investments — or provide a customized blended solution to help meet your objectives.